 Full of knowledge and history from the tour, don’t miss exploring the beautiful and vast palace gardens.
-Unfortunately, I visited in winter so I didn’t get to see any of the hundreds of flowers which make the gardens so colorful in spring.
+Unfortunately, I visited in winter so I didn’t get to see any of the hundreds of flowers that make the gardens so colorful in spring.

 However, even on a frosty day in January, the gardens were breathtaking.
 Once you’ve finished strolling and feel your stomach rumbling, get the tram back to the city center and head to St Stephen’s Cathedral.

 You can’t visit Vienna without trying this street food staple.

 Imagine a huge German sausage in a baguette, but that sausage has small chunks of cheese in it which, when fried, melt inside the sausage to create its famous texture and taste.

 Be careful!
 The cheese often “explodes” out of the sausage on the first bite, so make sure you have a napkin nearby.

 Having visited a few of the Käsekrainer stands, the best by far is by St Stephen’s Cathedral, near the Zara store.

 Optionally, you could fit into your 2 days in Vienna itinerary a food tour and experience Austrian food culture.